-Corey VanDomelen (Soph., Tigard, Ore.) chopped a ball to third and beat the throw with one out in the first, and Jake Wylie (Jr., Eagle, Idaho) followed with a base hit up the middle.
+Corey VanDomelen (Jr., Tigard, Ore.) chopped a ball to third and beat the throw with one out in the first, and Jake Wylie (Sr., Eagle, Idaho) followed with a base hit up the middle.
 After walking Lindell to load the bases, Whitman starter Justin Weeks buckled down and retired the next two Wildcat hitters to escape the jam.

 A two-out walk issued to Peter Valentine was followed by a base hit by Madden, and Whitman put two runners on in the second.
 Brandon kept calm, however, and struck out Eli Mathieu to preserve the shutout.

-Jordan Harlow (Sr., Baker City, Ore.) and Michael Hopp (Sr., Portland, Ore.) set the stage for Wilson in the second with a walk and a base hit.
+Jordan Harlow and Michael Hopp set the stage for Wilson in the second with a walk and a base hit.
 Wilson, making his first start of the year in the outfield, came through with an RBI single into center field to make the score 1-0.

 The Wildcats doubled their lead in the third, as Lindell led off with a base hit to center.
-Back-to-back fly balls to center from Nate McClellan (Jr., Shoreline, Wash.) and Clayton Truex (Jr., Kirkland, Wash.) moved Lindell to third and scored him, but Weeks did well to limit the damage to a single run.
+Back-to-back fly balls to center from Nate McClellan (Sr., Shoreline, Wash.) and Clayton Truex (Sr., Kirkland, Wash.) moved Lindell to third and scored him, but Weeks did well to limit the damage to a single run.